fpgacademy/DESim/demos/vga_demo/Readme.txt

+The VGA Display switches between all 8 possible colors

 In this demo:

--- Uses the VGA Display
+-- KEY[0] is reset

 To use:

-1. Toggle Key[0] to start the VGA display
+1. Toggle KEY[0] to start the VGA display
 2. The VGA display will cycle through various colors